MISP/misp-book/automation/README.md

 https://<misp url>/sightings/add/stix
 ~~~~

-MISP will use the sighting's related observables to gather all values and create sightings for each attribute that matches any of the values.
+MISP will use the sightings related observables to gather all values and create sightings for each attribute that matches any of the values.
 If no related observables are provided in the Sighting object, then MISP will fall back to the Indicator itself and use its observables' values to create the sightings.
 The time of the sighting is the current time, unless the timestamp attribute is set on the Sightings object, in which case that is taken.

 An example STIX sightings document: